 - On Decentralizing Prediction Markets and Order Books.
 Joseph Bonneau, Jeremy Clark, Edward Felten, Joshua Kroll, Andrew Miller and Arvind Narayanan.
 WEIS 2014.
 June 2014.

-- FawkesCoin: Bitcoin without public-key crypto (Preliminary version).
+- FawkesCoin: Bitcoin without public-key crypto.
 Joseph Bonneau and Andrew Miller.
 19th International Workshop on Security Protocols.
 Cambridge, UK, Mar 21 2014.

 - Mixcoin: Anonymity for Bitcoin with accountable mixes.
 Arvind Narayanan, Joseph Bonneau, Andrew Miller, Jeremy Clark, Joshua Kroll.
 Financial Cryptography and Data Security.
 March 2014.